 Pursuant to the ETSI IPR Policy, no investigation, including IPR searches, has been carried out by ETSI.
 No guarantee can be given as to the existence of other IPRs not referenced in ETSI SR 000 314 (or the updates on the ETSI Web server) which are, or may be, or may become, essential to the present document.

 Foreword

-This final draft ETSI Standard (ES) has been produced by ETSI Technical Committee Methods for Testing and Specification (MTS), and is now submitted for the ETSI standards Membership Approval Procedure.
+This ETSI Standard (ES) has been produced by ETSI Technical Committee Methods for Testing and Specification (MTS).

 The present document relates to the multi-part standard covering the Testing and Test Control Notation version 3, as identified below: